 Students can sign up for all four days, or just a day or two.
 This flexibility will allow all students to participate in a variety of sports while also participating in theater.
 Students can also register for YAP child care on days when they are not in athletics.

-Fifth grade: Thursdays
+Fifth grade theater workshop: Thursdays

-Seventh grade: Tuesdays
+Seventh grade theater workshop: Tuesdays

-The deadline to register was Thursday, September 10th.
+The deadline to register is January 6th

 This year opens up some new possibilities for the sixth, seventh and eighth grade music ensembles.
 G-Notes, Percussion Ensemble, Choruses, and Band have historically met before 3:30pm.
 This year, students in grades six, seven, and eight can participate by Zooming in from home, and rehearsals will begin at 5:30pm.
 This scheduling will allow the maximum number of students to participate safely.